- Rheumatoid Arthritis Slideshow Pictures

 What are complications of amyloidosis?

 Complications of amyloidosis are a function of what organs and tissues are affected and to what degree their function is impaired.
-Amyloidosis can lead to failure of lung, liver, heart, and kidney function.
+Amyloidosis can lead to failure of lung, liver, heart, nerves, and kidney function.
 Additionally, the treatments (including chemotherapy as well as stem-cell and organ transplantation) can have serious side effects.

 What is the prognosis of amyloidosis?